osg-htc/networking/docs/perfsonar/install-testpoint.md

 ### **c) Make persistent**

-For persistent configuration, add these rules and routes to a script (e.g., /usr/local/sbin/perfsonar-policy-routing.sh) and call it from /etc/rc.local (be sure /etc/rc.d/rc.local is executable and enabled), or use NetworkManager’s connection profile route-rules and routes fields for the relevant interfaces.
+For persistent configuration, add these rules and routes to a script (e.g., ./perfsonar-policy-routing.sh in your working directory) and call it from /etc/rc.local (be sure /etc/rc.d/rc.local is executable and enabled), or use NetworkManager’s connection profile route-rules and routes fields for the relevant interfaces.

 Example systemd unit: